Awards and Scholarships

 Frederick Family Scholarship

 Bill and Mary Ann Frederick established the Frederick Family Scholarship in Physical Therapy to endow scholarships for students in the physical therapy department.
-An award of up to $1,500.00 will be given to a student in the entry-level program.
+An award will be given to a student in the entry-level program.
 The entry-level student is nominated by his/her peers during the spring semester.
 Criteria for selection includes treating others with positive regard, dignity, and respect, dependability when given responsibilities by peers and faculty, and showing good judgment in decisions particularly those that have an impact on peers.

 The Dr. Mark H. Trimble Memorial Scholarship Award

 The Dr. Mark H. Trimble Memorial Scholarship Award was established in Dr. Trimble’s honor following his untimely death in February of 2001.
 Dr. Trimble was an Assistant Professor in the Department of Physical Therapy from 1994-2001 and taught in the area of orthopedics.
 This scholarship recognizes a student who has demonstrated excellence and a strong commitment to the learning and development of clinical skills in orthopedics and has shown initiative and self-reliance in his or her studies, assignments, and responsibilities in the entry-level master’s program.
-The award of up to $500.00 will be presented annually to the student at the end of their second year in the entry-level program.
+The award will be presented annually to the student at the end of their second year in the entry-level program.
 To read more about Dr. Mark H. Trimble.

 The Miller and Toni Couse Physical Therapy Fellowship was established in 2010 by Miller and Toni Couse to support a fellowship in the University of Florida Department of Physical Therapy.